American Marketing Association Student Chapter (AMA)

 Association for Information Systems (AIS) Student Chapter

 The AIS is a professional student organization whose purpose is to serve as the premier organization for students majoring in Management Information Systems.
-AIS serves society through the advancement of knowledge and the promotion of excellence in the
+AIS serves society through the advancement of knowledge and the promotion of excellence in the information systems industry.

 John Breed, Faculty Advisor

 Association of Latino Professionals in Finance & Accounting (ALPFA)

 ALPFA is an organization whose benefits extend beyond campus borders.
 It is a nationwide network of students and professionals all of whom work to carry out one mission – providing opportunity.
 With regular workshops, conferences and conventions covering everything from resume building to investment strategy, ALPFA provides the tools necessary for students to develop as both professionals and individuals.